-Unlike some cities, Pontiac isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Pontiac are a mix of both white- and blue-collar jobs.
+Pontiac is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Pontiac is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Pontiac who work in office and administrative support (13.61%), sales jobs (11.33%), and teaching (6.40%).
+There are especially a lot of people living in Pontiac who work in sales jobs (13.09%), office and administrative support (12.38%), and teaching (7.25%).

 Being a small city, Pontiac does not have a public transit system used by locals to get to and from work.

-The citizens of Pontiac are slightly less educated than the national average of 21.84% for the average city or town: 15.22% of adults in Pontiac have a bachelor's degree or advanced degree
+The percentage of adults in Pontiac with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.48% of adults in Pontiac have a bachelor's degree or advanced degree.

-The per capita income in Pontiac in 2010 was $22,057, which is lower middle income relative to Illinois, and middle income relative to the rest of the US.
-This equates to an annual income of $88,228 for a family of four.
+The per capita income in Pontiac in 2010 was $20,583, which is lower middle income relative to Illinois and the nation.
+This equates to an annual income of $82,332 for a family of four.
 However, Pontiac contains both very wealthy and poor people as well.